pixelated/pixelated-user-agent/README.md

  NOTE: Be aware that you will not be able to send mails outside, but you can test sending mails internally from one user to another.

-## Running tests inside your local IDE
+## Running tests on your local machine

-If you want to run the tests in your IDE on your host machine outside of vagrant, set up your python virtualenv
+If you want to run the tests in your host machine outside of vagrant:

 ```
-$ pip install virtualenv setuptools
+$ pip install virtualenv
-$ cd ~
+$ cd <root/of/pixelated-user-agent>
-$ virtualenv pixelated
-$ virtualenv -p [PATH/TO/YOUR/PYTHON/EXECUTABLE] pixelated
-$ source ~/.virtualenv/pixelated/bin/activate
+$ make test
 ```

 If you want to run the tests in your IDE on your host machine outside of vagrant, there's a bug in a LEAP library that can't handle symlinks to your local GPG installation.